MoeraOrg/moeraorg.github.io/development/protocols/fingerprint.md

 # Fingerprint

-When a signature is required for a query, the designated fields of the query are taken, encoded in the standard way (see below) and concatenated together in the designated order.
-The resulting block of data is called the *fingerprint* of the query.
+When a signature is required for an object, the designated fields of the object are taken, encoded in the standard way (see below) and concatenated together in the designated order.
+The resulting block of data is called the *fingerprint* of the object.
 It is signed with the private key of the respective user.

-The encoding is designed in such a way so that any two functionally different queries produce different fingerprints.
-This prevents query malleability - to make impossible to change the query while the signature remains valid.
+The encoding is designed in such a way so that any two different objects produce different fingerprints.
+This prevents object malleability - to make impossible to change the object while the signature remains valid.

 The fingerprint is a structure consisting of fields in a fixed order.
 Every field may be of one of primitive types, a structure, or an array